matomo-org/developer-documentation/docs/5.x/media-analytics/faq.md

 This page is the Developer FAQ for [Media Analytics](https://www.media-analytics.net/).
 You may also be interested in the [Media Analytics User FAQs](https://matomo.org/faq/media-analytics/).

-## How do I enable video analytics for Youtube videos?
+## How do I enable video analytics for YouTube videos?

-You need to add `&enablejsapi=1` to the Youtube URLs: [read more about setting up Youtube Analytics](/guides/media-analytics/setup#tracking-youtube-videos).
+You need to add `&enablejsapi=1` to the YouTube URLs: [read more about setting up YouTube Analytics](/guides/media-analytics/setup#tracking-youtube-videos).

 ## How do I enable video analytics for Vimeo videos?